demidavi7/KeyBERT_Topic-Modelling_Summarization/First_Extension/README.md

 ## Dynamic Topic Modeling Overview
-Using KeyBERT, we extract meaningful keywords from text data and apply semantic clustering to group them into relevant topics.
-Additionally, we analyze topic evolution over time to uncover trends in textual datasets.
+Using KeyBERT, we extract meaningful keywords from time-stamped textual data and apply semantic clustering to group them into relevant topics.
+We then analyze topic evolution over time to uncover interesting trends.

 The pipeline follows these steps:

     Input Dataset:
-    A dataset containing time-based textual data (e.g., news headlines) is provided.
+    A dataset containing time-stamped textual data (e.g., news headlines) is provided.

     Grouping by Time Period:
-    Text data is grouped by year and month to analyze topic trends.
+    Text data is grouped by year and month.

     Keyword Extraction:
-    We utilize KeyBERT to extract meaningful keywords from the dataset.
+    We utilize KeyBERT to extract meaningful keywords from the dataset for each year and month.

     Semantic Clustering:
     Extracted keywords are clustered based on their semantic similarity to form coherent topics.

     Topic Labeling:
-    Each cluster is manually or algorithmically assigned a label that best represents the underlying topic.
+    Each cluster is assigned a label that best represents the underlying topic.

     Topic Evolution Analysis:
         A matrix of topics over time is created to track topic frequency for each time period.